KnownStormChaser/master-weather-model-list/README.md

 - [Buy Me a Coffee](https://buymeacoffee.com/sebastianpd)
 - [Liberapay](https://liberapay.com/KnownStormChaser)

-Sponsorship helps support the time this takes: tracking operational changes, verifying sources, documenting upgrades and retirements, and adding new models and satellites as they become publicly available.
+Sponsorship helps support the time this takes: tracking operational changes, verifying sources, documenting upgrades and retirements, and adding new systems as they become publicly available.
 Even small contributions are meaningful and appreciated — but the catalog will always be free for everyone.

 ---